tyler, the creator is rewriting fashion’s rulebook in neon

 Golf Wang seems very garment-first.
 There's a lot of great overalls, bomber jackets, jumpsuits, socks.
 When you design, do you start with a garment?

 Sometimes things do start with a garment, like, 'I think it would be sick to make a tracksuit because I've never had one,' or 'I've always wanted to make a turtleneck, a yellow turtleneck, because I've never seen one.'
-Other times, things start with colour ways.
-I love cheetah print, but I wanted to try it with pink to really bring it out, so I made a button up with a pink collar to see those colours together in a different way.
+Other times, things start with color ways.
+I love cheetah print, but I wanted to try it with pink to really bring it out, so I made a button up with a pink collar to see those colors together in a different way.
 I draw every idea out in my notebook and they kind of just go from there — there's never moodboards.
 I do what I'm into at the moment, and every six months, I'm usually into something else.
 I don't really make graphic t-shirts anymore; it's just not what I'm into right now — I like things more with simple text.
 And next year, I probably won't be into that.
 So how I begin designing everything kind of varies.
 That's why it's fun.

 It's what gets me to like clothes in general, the way that they look visually.
 If it's not eye candy to me, I don't want to wear it and I don't want to make it.
 That eye candy is what really gets me off, and it's what I'm passionate about when it comes to fashion.
-I love real saturated shit — like blown out, full-colour shit.
+I love real saturated shit — like blown out, full-color shit.
 Even some of the stuff in the collection that is grey and brown has a pop to it.
 That's the way it has to be for me.

 Your simplest pieces are still quite detail-oriented — even the pockets of overalls have fun linings.
 I'm excited to see how that translates to your shoe company, Golf Le Fleur.
 Tell me about why you decided to start it.

 I've been doing shoes with Vans for three years and as awesome as it's been, I just felt like my ideas were starting to outgrow them.
-I still wear Vans, I still love Vans, but I wanted to be more in control, to make all these colourways, to make the silhouettes.
+I still wear Vans, I still love Vans, but I wanted to be more in control, to make all these colorways, to make the silhouettes.
 And I'm over getting royalty checks; I don't want to get a certain percent for something that I thought of.
 So why not start my own shoe company?
 If worse comes to worst, it fucking fails and I move on with my life.
-But I'm really putting my all into it; I got colourways for fucking days.
+But I'm really putting my all into it; I got colorways for fucking days.

 At the show, you'd mentioned part of your motivation for making sneakers was due to the lack of black-owned businesses.
 Is that still something that's shaping the project?